mnr/writing-wip/hotmeal.md

 Lupe waves the condo into view, then spreads her hands to enlarge the space where the oven used to be.
 Spinning her fingers counter-clockwise re-assembles it to its assumed state before the explosion.
 To the side were two new objects; a circuit board and a meal box.

 “Okay, look at this.”
 Lupe points at the back of the oven.
-"The scan couldn't find any pieces of the oven circuit board, so it left that space empty.
+“The scan couldn’t find any pieces of the oven circuit board, so it left that space empty.
 But look at this circuit to the side - the scan found parts of it all over the room.
 It was near - or inside - the oven when it exploded.
 This isn’t the standard Hestia circuit board.
 Someone installed a home-built version.”

 “Can you move to the desk?” asks Araci.